Telecom Billing - Quick Guide

-Billing configuration parameter required to run the Billing Engine, for example payment due date, etc.
+Billing configuration parameter required to run the Billing Engine; for example, payment due date, etc.

-Above mentioned information is just an indicative and may vary from billing system to billing system and operator to operator.
+The above-mentioned information is just an indicative and may vary from billing system to billing system and operator to operator.

-Billing Engine produce raw data having all the information required to generate a final bill and this raw data can be used to generate a final invoice to be sent to the end customer.
+Billing Engine produces raw data having all the information required to generate a final bill and this raw data can be used to generate a final invoice to be sent to the end customer.

-|Initiation bill||Normally only requested as the first bill on an account.
+Normally, only requested as the first bill on an account.
 Includes product charges and adjustments, but no events.

 Produced at regular intervals.
 Includes all periodic charges, events, and adjustments.

 An extra bill that contains charges due to events processed for the account since the last bill.
 Includes all events and adjustments, but no periodic charges.

 Sent when an account has been suspended.
 Includes all periodic charges, events, and adjustments.

 Sent when an account has been terminated to bill all outstanding charges that are due.
-Includes all periodic charges, events, and adjustments, along with any refunds, for example, the return of a deposit.
+Includes all periodic charges, events, and adjustments, along with any refunds; for example, the return of a deposit.

 Sent when a terminated account has receivables outstanding after the production of a final bill.
 Includes any post-termination events and adjustments, but no periodic charges.

-An extra bill that contains all adjustments in the customer.s favor generated since the last bill.
+An extra bill that contains all adjustments in the customer's favor generated since the last bill.

 A summary statement can be produced for a customer-driven billing hierarchy.
-It can summarize all bills produced by all accounts below the customer it is associated with.
+It can summarize all the bills produced by all accounts associated with the respective customer.
 Optionally, they can also concatenate all the bills into a single statement.

-Bills are produced either automatically, or on request from a customer.
+Bills are produced either automatically or on request from a customer.

 A Billing System can generate bills in two modes, for example:

-Test (what if?) billing mode .
-This mode if used to produce formatted test bills whilst leaving the database unchanged.
+Test (what if?) billing mode − This mode if used to produce formatted test bills whilst leaving the database unchanged.
 These bills are useful to make sure that system is working fine and test after making changes to bill templates or tariffs.

 When running the Billing Engine in test mode, commits are not made to the database.
-So there would not be any impact on customer's profile even after running test billing many number of time.
+So there would not be any impact on customer's profile even after running test billing many number of times.

 Test bills are usually run for a sample set of customers.
-If you are satisfied with the test bills then you can proceed for production bills.
+If you are satisfied with the test bills, then you can proceed for production bills.

-Production (live) billing mode .
-This mode is used to produce normal production bills.
+Production (live) billing mode − This mode is used to produce normal production bills.
 Most of the time, this is the default mode for the Billing Engine.

 Once a production bill is generated, Billing Engine updates customer's profile in the database with the total outstanding balance to be paid by the customer, and next bill date, etc.

-There may be a situation, when it is not worth to generate a bill, and better to suppress the bill.
-Following are such type of situations:
+There may be a situation when it is not worth to generate a bill and better to suppress the bill.
+Following are such type of situations −

 Suppressing bills for accounts with zero (zero activity bills) or very little value (small bills).

-A particular type of bill can also suppressed if multiple bill types are requested/scheduled at the same time and therefore preventing unnecessary bills from being sent to the customer.
+A particular type of bill can also be suppressed if multiple bill types are requested/scheduled at the same time and therefore preventing unnecessary bills from being sent to the customer.

 Examples of possible exceptional bills are unusually high bills or bills, which exceed the account's credit limit by a set multiplier.
 The Billing Engine performs some basic checks on the bill data that it produces.
-These involve testing the total being billed to ensure that the following conditions are met:
+These involve testing the total being billed to ensure that the following conditions are met −

-The bill total is greater than the minimum negative bill amount.
+- The bill total is greater than the minimum negative bill amount.

-The bill total is less than the maximum positive bill amount.
+- The bill total is less than the maximum positive bill amount.

-The bill total is less than account's credit limit multiplied by the credit limit multiplier.
+- The bill total is less than account's credit limit multiplied by the credit limit multiplier.

 All the above conditions vary from billing system to billing system and operator to operator and they are called exceptional bills conditions.

-An itemized bill means giving complete detail of all the calls made by the customer.
+An itemized bill means giving complete details of all the calls made by the customer.
 This needs more number of papers to be printed.
 Recent trend is to send itemized bill through electronic e-mail and summary statement is sent using a physical copy of the bill.

 Bill formatters take the output data produced by the Billing Engine and usually generate either Post Script file or a PDF file, which can be used by the Bill Printing Company.